JetBrains/kotlin/kotlin-native/NEW_MM.md

 For you to take full advantage of the new MM, we released new versions of the following libraries:
 * `kotlinx.coroutines`: `1.5.1-new-mm-dev2` at https://maven.pkg.jetbrains.space/public/p/kotlinx-coroutines/maven
     * No freezing.
-Every common primitive (Channels, Flows, coroutines) works through worker boundaries.
+Every common primitive (Channels, Flows, coroutines) works through `Worker` boundaries.
     * Unlike the `native-mt` version, library objects are transparent for `freeze`.
 For example, if you freeze a channel, all of its internals will get frozen, so it won't work as expected.
 In particular, this can happen when freezing something that captures a channel.
-    * `Dispatchers.Default` is backed by a pool of workers on Linux and Windows and by a global queue on Apple targets.
+    * `Dispatchers.Default` is backed by a pool of `Worker`s on Linux and Windows and by a global queue on Apple targets.
-    * `newSingleThreadContext` to create a coroutine dispatcher backed by a worker.
+    * `newSingleThreadContext` to create a coroutine dispatcher backed by a `Worker`.
-    * `newFixedThreadPoolContext` to create a coroutine dispatcher backed by a pool of `N` workers.
+    * `newFixedThreadPoolContext` to create a coroutine dispatcher backed by a pool of `N` `Worker`s.
-    * `Dispatchers.Main` is backed by the main queue on Darwin and by a standalone worker on other platforms.
+    * `Dispatchers.Main` is backed by the main queue on Darwin and by a standalone `Worker` on other platforms.
       _Don't use `Dispatchers.Main` in unit-tests because nothing processes the main thread queue in unit-tests._
 * `ktor`: `1.6.2-native-mm-eap-196` at https://maven.pkg.jetbrains.space/public/p/ktor/eap